JanDeDobbeleer/oh-my-posh/docs/docs/segment-brewfather.md

 ## Properties

-- user_id: `string` - Generate API-Key in the Brewfather app's Settings section will create this for you.
+- user_id: `string` - as provided by Brewfather's Generate API Key screen.
-- api_key: `string` - Also created by the above Generate API-Key flow in Brewfather.
+- api_key: `string` - as provided by Brewfather's Generate API Key screen.
+- batch_id: `string` - Get this by navigating to the desired batch on the brewfather website, the batch id is at the end of the URL in the address bar.
 - http_timeout: `int` in milliseconds - How long to wait for the Brewfather service to answer the request.
 Default 2 seconds.
 - template: `string` - a go [text/template][go-text-template] template extended
   with [sprig][sprig] utilizing the properties below.